kacpertopol/myblog/blog_gen_dark.md

 *Wolfram Language* expression.
 This final element should be a type of number, that is, it should be possible to add and multiply elements of it's type.
-Again, it would most likely be possible to define a stricter pattern definition but the benefits would probably outweigh the costs.
+Again, it would most likely be possible to define a stricter pattern definition but the benefits would probably not outweigh the costs.

 Now the constructor for `iM`.
 Here it is:
 ```Mathematica